fedeghe/malta/README.md

 wired vars
 ----------

-There are some placeholders that cen be used within any involved file:
+There are some placeholders that can be used within any involved file:

 - \_\_TIME\_\_ : the HH : MM : SS build time
 - \_\_DATE\_\_ : the D / M / YYYY build date